Racial Equity Statement

 Our Current Work (2022 – present)

 SLO REP’s current DEI intiatives are a result of our efforts to become a more diverse, inclusive, equitable and actively anti-racist organization and from the 5 Questions (see below) we posed to ourselves in 2020.
-We want to be a model in the SLO community as well as for other regional theatres for the actions that we take.
+We want to be a model in the San Luis Obispo community as well as for other regional theatres for the actions that we take.

 We have distilled our efforts and program into three core initiatives that will directly and indirectly impact on our organization and the community.